pierrehub2b/AtsMobileStation/README.md

 # AtsMobileStation
-PC and MacOS application to start and install mobile drivers used by ATS test framework
+Windows and MacOS application to start and install mobile drivers used by ATS test framework

 # Before unzipping AtsMobileStation on MacOS, please do actions below
 - Run the command at the location of the application archive folder: xattr -r -d com.apple.quarantine AtsMobileStation.zip